joaoviictorti/RustRedOps/README.md

     - Techniques Anti-Analysis.

 23. [**Remove CRT**](/Remove_CRT)
-    - It focuses on removing the CRT (C Runtime Library) from the binary
+    - It focuses on removing the CRT (C Runtime Library) from the binary.

 ## Resources